benday/build-utilities/Benday.BuildTasks/overview.md

    This task helps you edit connection string in .NET Core applications and ASP.NET Core web apps.
 Choose the path to your appsettings.json file, provide the name of the connection string, and provide the new connection string value.
 This task will edit the file to either create or update that named connection string in the json-based config.

-3. **Set Property Value in JSON File**
+3. **Set Property Value or Array Value in JSON File**

    This task helps you to set property values in a JSON file.
 This is useful for when you need to set configuration values in appsettings.json.
-Values can be nested in the JSON hierarchy up to 3 levels deep.
+Values can be nested in the JSON hierarchy up to 4 levels deep.
+This has the option to set the value as a property or as an array.

+   If you want to set it as an array, you'll set the setValueAsArray property to true and then you can set up to 10 values into the array.

 4. **Run SQL Script using SqlCmd**